J-DIndustries/openDog-V2.1/README.md

 J-D from JD Industries

-Iterations from openDog V2.0 : efef
+Iterations from openDog V2.0 :

 Aluminum / 3D Printed holder for all Motors.